jupyter/accessibility/testing/scripts/jupyterlab-testing-scripts.md

 #### Proposed JupyterLab success criteria

 In JupyterLab, a single task can be completed using mouse, keyboard, and touch screen inputs.
-This works even when completing a single continuous task.
+This works even when completing a single, continuous task.

 This can be tested on multiple regions of JupyterLab.
 For example, this script will test that JupyterLab can open a new notebook from the launcher with mouse, keyboard, and touch screen inputs.